Experienced Bankruptcy Attorneys Serving Dallas, Fort Worth, and More

 We Keep Up With Ever-Changing Texas Bankruptcy Law

 Legislation that can impact personal and business bankruptcy is introduced practically every year.
-Our Dallas and Fort Worth bankruptcy lawyers stay abreast of what’s going on in both the state and federal legislative worlds.
+Our bankruptcy lawyers in Dallas and Fort Worth stay abreast of what’s going on in both the state and federal legislative worlds.
 This enables us to provide clients with up-to-date information and inform them how changes in the law may affect their bankruptcy filing.
 Staying current with federal and state bankruptcy law also helps us forecast potential legislation that may be signed into law in the future.

 What’s the difference between Chapter 7 and Chapter 13 bankruptcy?

 Chapter 7 is a liquidation bankruptcy that enables you to discharge some or all of your debts.
 It is beneficial for those with little disposable income, and you have to pass a means test to qualify.
 Chapter 13 bankruptcy also allows you to discharge or reduce some debts, but you repay a portion of your debt through a repayment plan of 3-5 years.
 Both bankruptcy options can help stop creditors from pursuing you for payment and make your finances more manageable.

 Business bankruptcy occurs when a business enters into the process to legally discharge or restructure debts.
 Most consumers associate business bankruptcy with Chapter 11.
 However, depending on the way your business is structured and the type of debt, you may be able to file Chapter 7 or Chapter 13.
 Before filing any type of bankruptcy, it is critical to have an experienced Dallas bankruptcy lawyer evaluate your case to help you find the most practical option for your specific circumstances.

 Although filing bankruptcy initially affects your credit score, living with overwhelming debt most likely will too.
 Filing bankruptcy can allow you to start rebuilding your credit and learn healthy money management habits.